GNOME 2.24 Roadmap Released

 Big thanks to everyone who contributed with information and reviews!

-One Response to “GNOME 2.24 Roadmap Released”
+One thought on “GNOME 2.24 Roadmap Released”

 Leave a Reply